bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Automation makes fewer mistakes than humans, and getting releases right is critical, since only releases are typically used downstream, not random commits from `main`.

-The test suite will be pinned to a specific version in `wasi-libc` rather than having tagged releases, so this is not applicable.
+The test suites will be pinned to a specific version in `wasi-libc` rather than having tagged releases, so this is not applicable.

 ### Security Process